Tridacna derasa: Biology

 The Tridacna clam has muscles for opening and closing its shell and a foot for attaching to reef substrate.
 It respires through gills and feeds through a mouth.
-Most clams fulfill their nutritional requirements by filter feeding and absorbing dissolved organic compounds from the water, but Tridacna clams have gone further than this by using symbiotic algae, zooxanthellae, in their tissues to manufacture food for them.
+Most clams fulfill their nutritional requirements by filter feeding and absorbing dissolved organic compounds from the water, but Tridacna clams have gone further than this by using photosymbiotic algae, zooxanthellae, in their tissues to provide food for them.
 Through photosynthesis the zooxanthellae transform carbon dioxide and dissolved nitrogen, such as ammonium, into carbohydrates and other nutrients for their hosts.

 When Tridacna clams first attain sexual maturity they are male, but about a year later become hermaphrodites, possessing both male and female reproductive organs.
 However, the release of sperm and eggs are separate in order to prevent self-fertilisation, although self-fertilisation can occur.
 The breeding season of the southern giant clam usually occurs in spring and summer, although they may be induced to spawn through the year.